 Between 2007 and 2011, Natalie and Panayotis toured the UK performing the complete Mozart works for piano duet and two-pianos (St John's Smith Square, Jaqueline du Pres concert hall, St-Martin-in-the-Fields, St-James Piccadilly, Winchester Cathedral).
 Although they maintain an ecclectic approach to repertoire, they are especially known for their championing of contemporary classical composers, many of whom have written specifically for the duo, such as Lola Perrin, Michael Travlos, Hugh Shrapnel, Nikos Drelas, Thomi Baltsavia, Elif Karlidag, Douglas Finch, and others.
 Panayotis is also a published arranger who produces the film scores heard in their concerts.

 In 1994 Natalie was invited to membership by the American National Music Honour Society Pi Kappa Lambda for excellence in performance.
 In 2007, Panayotis, then Music Scholar at Trinity Laban Conservatoire, received the coveted Silver Medal of the Worshipful Company of Musicians again for excellence in performance.
-Both pianists have been the recipients of numerous awards and prizes, including first and second place winners in piano competitions in the US, Greece, UK and Australia.
+Both pianists have been the recipients of numerous awards and prizes, including prizes at piano competitions in the US, Greece, UK and Australia.
 Natalie was also selected to compete at the Vienna-Beethoven International Competition and the Gina Bachauer International Competition, experiences which inform her delivery of a range of educational outreach activities, along with her current PhD research on Gordon Green and the 'Manchester School of Pianism' at City, University of London under professor Ian Pace.

 Since 2005 the pianists have been based in London, UK.
 Between 1995 and until 2005, the pianists were artist teachers in residence at the American College of Greece as well as piano professors of the Nakas and later of the National Conservatory of Greece.